 The Gulbenkian Museum of Oriental Art and Archaeology, as it was then known, opened in May 1960.
 Already too small for the collections it had to house, plans for use of space in the museum changed even before it opened.
 A library was abandoned in favour of additional space for the Egyptian displays and the seminar room was lined with collections from the ancient Near East that could not be accommodated in the galleries.
 Plans for the second and third phases of the museum never came to fruition despite many attempts.

 The changing role of the museum

 In 2000 the museum closed so that an additional mezzanine floor could be added which now houses the Marvels of China displays which provide an introduction to China for the general visitor.
 The teaching rooms have all been converted one by one into galleries or storage, including a gallery designed specifically for use by schools visiting to learn about Ancient Egypt.
-Museum staff now run a very active programme of activities for children under 11 during the school holidays.
+Museum staff now run a very active programme of activities for children under 11 throughout the year.

 The collections have continued to grow and the Oriental Museum now houses around 30,000 objects with collections covering Egypt, the Near and Middle East, China, Japan, Korea, India and the Himalayan region and stretching into South East Asia.
 The Ancient Egyptian and Chinese collections are of particular significance and hold 'Designated Status', recognising their importance on a national and international scale.